SemPer-16/SemPer-16.github.io/_posts/2021-07-16-Paper-review#1.md

 The process responsible for ion-pair dissociation for SPE materials , even if we use PEO, PAN, PMMA, etc in which the electron-withdrawing groups enable ion-pair dissocation, <u>lead to dynamic association between mobile cations and the long-chain molecules.</u> That is why crystaline lattice disturb the motion of cation.
 Therefore, to conquest these issues, there are physical and chemical strategies to design SPEs that frustrate crystallization to enable acceptable ionic conductivities.

+As above, there are distinct advantage and disadvantage of each material.
+If we make the formation of SIE-SPE composites which has both good features, It will be attractive step.
+For example, addition of inert inorganic particles (SIEs) into ion-conductive engineering polymers such as PEO (SPEs) increases the mechanical strength and thermal stability etc. Over past 5 years, lots of remedies of various SSEs has emerged. those areas of study aslo include the mechanical heterogenity.
+Still, there are two major materials that we classify, the interest of composites will cross these boundaries.